 This paper helps illustrate the decline of female coaches in the NCAA post Title IX.
 Before Title IX was passed female coaches coached over 90% of female athletes and currently, while female sport participation is at an all-time high, female’s coaching female athletes is not.
 This drop in females coaching is a serious issue that demands change.
 This paper calls for change within the current NCAA administrative structure.
 This paper looks at recent literature surrounding the issue and replicates a study conducted by Dr. Nicole LaVoi from the University of Minnesota that illustrates the issue at the Division I level.
 The Division II level is not widely researched and this paper can add to the literature surrounding the decline of female coaches.
 Giving an institution a grade helps compare them to others with likeness.
 Ultimately this project answers the following question: What percentage of women occupies head coach positions for women’s sport teams at the top ranked 25 football schools at the Division II level for the 2014-2015 academic year?

 Sungho Cho & Jacquelyn Cuneen

 Amon, Madeline, "WHERE ARE ALL THE WOMEN?
 THE DECLINE OF FEMALE COACHES POST TITLE IX" (2015).
-Masters of Education in Human Movement Sport and Leisure Studies, Masters Projects.
+Masters of Education in Human Movement Sport and Leisure Studies Graduate Projects.
 8.